veryCrunchy/TwitchPlays/README.md

 - create a file named `.env` and copy/paste the contents from `.env.example` into it
 - modify accordingly

-### Executing script
+### Executing program

-- Open a terminal in the folder of this script
+- Open a terminal in the folder of this program
 - Run the following command

 ```
-node .
+nodemon .
 ```

 ## Author